macs30200-s22/The-Influence-of-Investor-Sentiment-on-Stock-Volatility-Empirical-Tests-from-the-Financial-Social-M/README.md

 ### Step 1: Data Collection (in the folder `Data`)
 - Social Media Data: 10 target companies' text data (posts).
 The data is in the folder `Data/scrapped_data`.
   - Using data crawler `scraper_stocktwits.ipynb`, collecting the data of each stock's posts, date, user id and trading decision from StockTwits.
-- Stock Volatility Data (`VIX.csv`): VIX's historical data, which is downloaded from Yahoo Finance.
-- `stocks`: 11 folders, included 11 target companies’ posts in json.file and Jupiter notebook of json merger
+  - `stocks`: 10 folders, included 11 target companies’ posts in json.file and Jupiter notebook of json merger
 	- file name: stocks/AAPL/453309404.json
-- `posts_data`: 11 json files, organized posts in one json.file
+  - `posts_data`: 10 json files, organized posts in one json.file
 	- may have their csv files, which are same as json files
 	- file name: posts_data/posts_aapl.json
-			  posts_data/posts_aapl.csv
-- `polarity_data`: 11 csv files, using “sentiment_analysis_30200.ipynb” to calculate polarity, and the files include each post’s polarity
+  - `polarity_data`: 10 csv files, using “sentiment_analysis_30200.ipynb” to calculate polarity, and the files include each post’s polarity
 	- file name: polarity_data/polarity_aapl.csv
-- `analysis_data`: 11 csv files, using “data_analysis_30200.ipynb” to calculate daily polarity and combine VIX daily close price into the file.
+  - `analysis_data`: 10 csv files, using “data_analysis_30200.ipynb” to calculate daily polarity and combine VIX daily close price into the file.
 Using this files to do grander causality test and time series analysis in “data_analysis_30200.ipynb”
 	- file name:  analysis_data/analysis_aapl.csv
+- Stock Volatility Data (`VIX.csv`): VIX's historical data, which is downloaded from Yahoo Finance.

 ### Step 2: Sentiment Analysis
 - Sentiment Analysis for this project uses Harvard IV-4 sentiment dictionary as frequency dictionaries by applying Python library `pysentiment2`.